 If you do not have a website design brief, The Loupe is happy to help you create it.

 Note that complex projects also require technical specifications.
 These specifications can be set by either by you, the client, or our web studio.
 At this point, you can provide us with content (texts, photos, translations) and the Corporate Identity Manual (Brand Style Guide).
 We can work with you to develop these elements if they don’t already exist.

 Stage 2.
 Planning

 Now that we have all the necessary information, it is time to develop a sitemap.
-This serves as a guide on topics and sub-topics of the website and helps understand how usable and easy-to-navigate the final product will be.
+This serves as a guide to topics and sub-topics on the website and helps us determine how usable and easy-to-navigate the final product will be.
 Though the sitemap shows the inner structure of the website, it does not describe the user interface.
-Therefore, the UI/UX designer uses our best practices to create a mock-up for each type of devices (desktop, smartphone, and tablet).
-It is a visual representation of the user interface, which shows the elements that will be added and their location.
+Therefore, the UI/UX designer follows our best practices to create a mock-up for each type of devices (desktop, smartphone, and tablet).
+It is a visual representation of the user interface, which indicates the elements that will be added and their location.